lynmerin/secretEscape/README.md

 Application will be up and running on port _8821_.

-Enable email (if there are no firewall set up in your system) by uncommenting line 34 and 42 in com.example.se.aspect.EmailAspect.java class.
+To Enable email : If there are no firewall set up in your system by uncommenting line 34 and 42 in com.example.se.aspect.EmailAspect.java class.
+Application.properties file holds the sender email and password.
+Password should be the app password while using gmail as the mail entity.
+To generate the app password : Go to sender gmail account -> manage google accounts --> security --> app passwords .
+Create a new app password for mail based on the OS the application is running.

 # Run junits